 While the airplane might have a USB charger for your phone, it also might not.
 So I like to come prepared with my own portable charger.
 (I'll also set my phone to low power mode so it will last even longer.)
 This charger is really small and lightweight and keeps my phone charged all day.
 Note that it comes with an Android charging cable; if you have an iPhone, you'll need to bring your own USB charging cable.
 If I can't sleep on a long flight and don't want to pay for Wifi, I'll answer e-mails while my phone is on airplane mode.
 Then the e-mails will send once I'm connected to Wifi on the ground.

+When it comes to Europe packing, a jewelry bag is a must.
 My jewelry goes in my carry-on bag for safety reasons, plus a jewelry bag is helpful in keeping accessories organized and untangled.

 Other random things